ErichBSchulz/clif/README.md

-# QIF
+# CLIF

+CLIF is short for "Contact List Interchange Format".
+[See the Google Doc notes](https://docs.google.com/document/d/1S9LqLJfqCEVY8UAIWY5UNuTRRvnWC2zCPVqC7kwcKdk/edit?usp=sharing) for non-developmental documentation.

-QIF is potentially short for "Quick ID + Filter" format or  "Query interchange format" depending on your mood.
+CLIF was formerly known as QIF, potentially short for "Quick ID + Filter" format or  "Query interchange format" depending on your mood.

-The purpose of the QIF engine is to support the exchange of high-performance,
+The purpose of the CLIF engine is to support the exchange of high-performance,
     flexible contact list (i.e. group) definitions.
 It provides a better-defined abstraction for smart groups and advanced searches and has the potential for more efficient SQL that that makes better use of indices.

-The primary benefits of QIF over the current Advanced Search screen of CiviCRM are that it supports complex Boolean constructs and interfaces with a caching system.
+The primary benefits of CLIF over the current Advanced Search screen of CiviCRM are that it supports complex Boolean constructs and interfaces with a caching system.

-QIF allows defining complex list definition in tree simple tree structure:
+CLIF allows defining complex list definition in tree simple tree structure:

-    {"id": "intersection",
+    {"type": "intersection",
-     "filter": [
+     "params": [
-        {"id": "status","filter": ["C", "P","X"]},
+        {"type": "status","params": ["C", "P","X"]},
-        {"id": "email", "filter": {"type": "usable"}},
+        {"type": "email", "params": {"type": "usable"}},
-        {"id": "union",
+        {"type": "union",
-          "filter": [
+          "params": [
-            {"id": "tag", "filter": ["529"]},
+            {"type": "tag", "params": ["529"]},
-            {"id": "not",
+            {"type": "not",
-             "filter": [{"id": "phone","filter": {"type": "any"}}]
+             "params": [{"type": "phone","params": {"type": "any"}}]
             }]}]}

-This QIF will combine the members of OSSC and OSUG:
+This CLIF will combine the members of OSSC and OSUG:

-      {"id": "union",
+      {"type": "union",
-        "filter": [
+        "params": [
-          {"id": "pod", "filter": {"pod": 266114}},
+          {"type": "pod", "params": {"pod": 266114}},
-          {"id": "pod", "filter": {"pod": 256219}}
+          {"type": "pod", "params": {"pod": 256219}}
       ]}

+# Testing

+You can run the unit tests of core classes with phpunit from within the root directory:

+    phpunit tests

+or

+    phpunit tests --color

+If you like live testing set up the `npm` `watch` package to run all the tests when a file changes:

+    ln $(which phpunit) bin/phpunit -s
+    npm install

+Then you can run tests continually with:

+    npm test:watch

 # Current status